Simultaneous shape and topology optimization of wings: Conclusion

 \section{Conclusion}

 The optimization of the external shape of wings as well as the topology of their internal structure has successfully been carried out.
-One way coupled physics were applied, where the change in aerodynamic performance due to the wing deflection was neglected.
+One-way coupled physics were applied, where the change in aerodynamic performance due to the wing deflection was neglected.

-The state evaluation is carried out in a segregated manner: first the panel method is used to solve the aerodynamic response of the wing, then the aerodynamic forces are projected to the unfitted mesh used for the structural response evaluation and optimization, finally the structural response of the wing is evaluated using linear elastic finite elements.
+The state evaluation is carried out in a segregated manner: first, the panel method is used to solve the aerodynamic response of the wing, then the aerodynamic forces are projected to the unfitted mesh used for the structural response evaluation and optimization, finally, the structural response of the wing is evaluated using linear elastic finite elements.

-Two different wing cases were considered, one with a wing strut, inspired from small, single engine airplanes, and another one without the strut.
-For each case, two optimizations were carried out: one where the shape only is optimized by means of the local twist, and the other, where both the local twist and chordlength are optimized for the wing shape.
-The increased design freedom, when also considering the local chordlength in the optimization, leads to a reduction in drag by up to $32\%$.
+Two different wing cases were considered one with a wing strut, inspired from small, single-engine airplanes, and another one without the strut.
+For each case, two optimizations were carried out: one where the shape only is optimized through the local twist, and the other, where both the local twist and chord length are optimized for the wing shape.
+The increased design freedom, when also considering the local chord length in the optimization, leads to a reduction in drag by up to $32\%$.

 The optimization can have some trouble finding a feasible design, as the objective and three constraint functions are contradicting to a very high degree.
-For instance, if the imposed maximum compliances are too small, the optimization satisfies them, but at the cost of a too low lift, such that the weight-lift constraint ($g_1$) is violated.
+For instance, if the imposed maximum compliances are too small, the optimization satisfies them, but at the cost of a too-low lift, such that the weight-lift constraint ($g_1$) is violated.
 Generally, the optimization process with intertwined objective and constraint functions having opposite motivations for the final design is seen to be difficult.
 The optimization requires tight asymptote settings and can get locked in infeasible designs under certain conditions.

 It should be noted that important dynamic effects, such as flutter are ignored in this study.
 These effects would also influence the structural design.
 Buckling of the wing skin is also a major concern for the optimized structures.
 Future work could concern the implementation of buckling constraints in the presented optimization approach.